Roswell Conspiracies: Aliens, Myths and Legends: Enemies

 Queen Mab (Saffron Henderson): The leader of the Banshee Clan.
-Almost a counterpart to Rinaker, she's determined that her people should survive and thrive on Earth - even if it means sabotaging and retarding human innovation, for technology is poisonous to Banshees.
+Almost a counterpart to Rinaker, she is determined that her people should survive and thrive on Earth - even if it means sabotaging and retarding human innovation, for technology is poisonous to Banshees.
 Mab banishes Sh'Lainn from their clan for joining the Alliance, also branding her as a traitor and target.
 The conflict with the Alliance as well as bitterness for Sh'Lainn leads Mab to even summon Minotauri warriors - a technological race previously sealed by the Banshee - in order to kill Sh'lainn, but her efforts were thwarted by Nick.
 In the end, she forgives Sh'lainn and welcomes her back into the Banshee Sisterhood.
 First appearance: Episode 1 - The Bait (Part 1).

 Ruck (Scott McNeil): The werewolf pack leader.
 Relentless, resourceful, and a cunning liar, he takes any opportunity to continue his people's war with the Yeti.
-His only family is his son Athos, with whom he doesn't get along well - because of Athos' appearance and ideology.
+His only family is his son Athos, with whom he has a strained relationship - because of Athos' appearance and ideology.
 Ruck is an enemy of the Alliance throughout the series, but ultimately became one of their greatest heroes as he died aiding the new Alliance against the Shadoen's second invasion.
-Approaching the end of his life cycle, he and Nathan Boyar decided to pilot a hastily crafted ship equipped with an unstable beam cannon to destroy their primary weapon along with many other Shadoen vessels.
+Approaching the end of his life cycle, he and Nathan Boyar decided to pilot a hastily crafted ship equipped with an unstable beam cannon to destroy the invading fleet's primary weapon, along with many other Shadoen vessels.
 First appearance: Episode 3 - Mountain Retreat.

 Hanek (Dale Wilson): Vampire Leader of a successful Vampire Family.
 He is calculating and extremely ambitious.
-He is blinded in one eye and receives a scar following an attempted coup by the Vampire, Valra.
+Under the cover of his company, Intracom, he took control of the remaining Vampire clans on the West Coast after the events of Episode 5 - Peacemaker, and then expanded his control by taking over the Vampire clans on the East Coast after the events of Episode 17 - The Partnership.
+He is blinded in one eye and receives a scar following an attempted coup by the Vampire Valra.
 Hanek was killed by Nick Logan while attempting to use the life energies of Banshee to power teleporters.
 His second-in-command, Dorn, subsequently took over.
 First appearance: Episode 7 - The Roswell Incident.

 Dorn (Lee Tockar): He is originally appointed by Hanek to assist the Alliance in capturing Valra.
 He becomes Hanek's second-in-command and takes over Intracom operations after Hanek was killed.
 His resolve for world domination was not as strong as Hanek's which allows him to consider the possibility of forming an alliance with the other alien races, including the Banshee.
 First appearance: Episode 23 - Vampire Amok.